ufarooq/RuntimeDroid/README.md

 # RuntimeDroid
-This is code and data set repository for _RuntimeDroid_ -- Restarting-Free Runtime Change Handling for Android Apps.
+This is code and dataset repository for _RuntimeDroid_ -- Restarting-Free Runtime Change Handling for Android Apps.
 Source code will be avaible soon ...

 # Publication